genesiscommunitysuccess/docs/docs/04_web/05_micro-front-ends/03_foundation-header/03_foundation-header.md

 - the icon shown on the navigation bar and flyout menu (this shows the Genesis logo by default)
 - navigation links at the left-hand side of the navigation bar
 - the control buttons on the right-hand side of the navigation bar; these can be shown or hidden, and their behaviour controlled via event listeners
-- the contents of the flyout menu
+- The contents of the flyout menu

 Here is an example of the navigation bar with three navigation items, and all three control buttons shown.
 ![Header with the standard genesis logo](./docs/img/foundation-header-standard.png)

 This next example is the same as the previous example, except the Genesis logo is replaced with a custom icon.
 ![Header with a customised logo](./docs/img/foundation-header-replaced-img.png)

 In this next example, we have put a set of example options set in the flyout menu.
 ![The sidebar included with the header opened with some example content](./docs/img/foundation-header-sidebar.png)

 ## Header set-up